rupix/mundipagg-one-ruby/README.md

 ```

-### Post Notification
+### ParseXmlToNotification
-The Post Notification is a Parse Method, it takes an XML and convert it to a hash variable.
+The ParseXmlToNotification takes an XML and convert it to a hash variable.

 ```ruby
 require_relative '../../lib/mundipagg'